geo-c/OCT/README.md

 + How often are these datasets used?
 + Which apps use these datasets?

-### Documentation
-A more detailed documentation of the underlying architecture, as well as the current implementation status is available [here](http://giv-oct.uni-muenster.de:8080/docs/).

 ### Demo
 A demo of the OCT Transparency Module is accessible at [OCT Core Demo](http://giv-oct.uni-muenster.de:8080/).